-Use Area: The pits were made by a series of blows confined within center intentionally.
+Use Area: The pits were made by a series of blows confined within 1.5 cm.
+On the rollers the pits were placed forward of center intentionally.
 The longest roller on 1 face has 4 pits near an end.
 The other face is broken but a pit can be recognized near an end and several irregular smaller depressions are present.
 This roller is broken and burned.